 Herbert Armstrong was Christ’s end-time messenger.
 Christ used him to raise up a work to deliver the message.
 It was his responsibility to give Christ’s message to the whole world (Matthew 24:14).
 And this commission was supported by those who worked under him.

 As we discussed in the last chapter, Jesus Christ opened the door for Mr. Armstrong to preach His message.
 Mr. Armstrong faithfully fulfilled his commission.
-While he was alive, those underneath him followed his lead.
+While he was alive, those under him followed his lead.
 Mr. Armstrong died in 1986.
 Unfortunately, those leaders left behind rejected the message.

 We ask, if the messenger dies, should the message be buried with the messenger?
 This is the number one question that must be answered by God’s people in this end time.
 Only a few today understand that the message must be kept alive.